SillyTavern/SillyTavern-Docs/Usage/Core_Concepts/instructmode.md

 This is not supported **(and not needed)** for Chat Completion APIs.
 They use an entirely different prompt builder.

-Exception: OpenRouter with instruct override enabled.
-This is a legacy setting and will be removed soon.

 ### NovelAI

 While *technically* supported for NovelAI, none of their models were trained to understand instruct formatting.
-Kayra uses a special instruct module that is activated *automatically* when an instruction wrapped in curly braces is encountered in chat messages, so using Instruct Mode for the entire prompt will lead to **degraded quality** of the outputs.
+NovelAI models can use a special instruct module that is activated *automatically* when an instruction wrapped in curly braces is encountered in chat messages, so using Instruct Mode for the entire prompt will lead to **degraded quality** of the outputs.

 Here's an example that auto-activates the instruct module for NovelAI: